What are joined symbols?

 Follow these steps to unjoin all symbols, across all drawings, within a discipline:

-Should I unjoin symbols on every project I work on?
+Should I unjoin symbols on every takeoff I work on?

 No. Because unjoining symbols works by breaking up symbols into smaller parts, which increases the complexity of the PDF file.
 Best practice is to only unjoin symbols on drawings that definitely have joined symbols, and those symbols are preventing you from making complete & clean selections.